jackjakarta/ElonGPT-Discord-Bot/README.md

 ?roll - roll the dice

+?price - insert cryptocurrency symbol to get price and market cap

+?collect - collects inserted text and stores it in a document on the server

+?showdata - shows the contets of the document mentioned previously

 ?help - list of all commands